hombremuchacho/docs/source/index.html.md

-This section contains documentation for some of the advanced features available when customizing a venue's social wifi settings in the Turnstyle dashboard.
+This section contains documentation for some of the advanced features available when customizing a venue's social wifi settings in the Yelp WiFi dashboard.
-These are NOT Turnstyle endpoints.
+These are NOT Yelp WiFi API endpoints.

 When enabled, all available user data will be appended to the redirect url as query string parameters.
 The data available is dependent on the user's